michaelbradley91/StickySharedResources/README.md

 That's it!
 Now many threads can try to press each button at once, but only one button's press method will be able to do work at any one time.

 There are a few important things to note:
 * Each button is unaware of any other button.
 Even the resource passed to the button is unique to that button - everything else forgets it.
-(You could have the button create the resource itself, and then let the group)
 * A thread interacting with the buttons is unaware it is synchronising with every other button - it doesn't have to know that it needs to "lock" all the other buttons as well.
 * When connecting resources, you don't have to connect each resource to every other resource.
 This will make a lot more sense if you know basic graph theory - connecting two resources adds an (undirected) edge between those resources.
 Two resources are connected if there is any path (something that follows the edges) in the graph between them.
 It may also help to think of connecting resource A to resource B as declaring that resource A depends on resource B.